akaase/PYTHR-january-2020/README.md

 **You must commit your changes after each step, otherwise you won't be taking snapshots in time!**

-1. Create text files, one for each character listed above (Ariadne, Arthur, Cobb, etc.,)
+1. Create text files, one for each character listed above (`arthur.txt`, `cobb.txt`, etc.)
+   * As an example, `ariadne.txt` was already created for you
-1. Make a commit to record this chapter of the story.
+1. **Add** your files, and **Commit** to record this chapter of the story
-1. Create the first directory called `level_one` and move all your characters into it
+1. Now, all the characters will start dreaming.
+Create the first directory called `level_one` and move all your characters into it
-1. Make another commit!
+1. **Add** your changes and make another **commit**!
-1. Create the next directory, `level_two` and move all but one character down into level_two
+1. Create the next directory, `level_two`.
+All of the characters, except for one, will dream into the second level.
+So move all but one character down into `level_two`
-1. Keep going for at least 2 more levels (`level_three`, `level_four` or even `limbo`!), committing each step of the way.
+1. Keep going for 2 more levels (`level_three` and `level_four`).
+Do the same thing at each level by moving all but one character down, committing each step of the way
+1. The final level is `limbo`.
+According to the movie only Saito and Cobb go into `limbo`, but you can move whoever you like here...
+The point is just to get some command-line practice!
 1. When you are finished, push your code to GitHub

 At the end of the assignment you should have a repository on your GitHub that looks similar to [the solution](https://git.generalassemb.ly/PYTHR-Library/hw-01-inception-solution).
 Take note of the commits.